utiasSTARS/utiasSTARS.github.io/_pages/fast-inertial-identification.md

 ---
 layout: page
-title: Fast Inertial Parameter Identification of Manipulated Objects for Collaborative Robots (ICRA 2022)
+title: Fast Object Inertial Parameter Identification for Collaborative Robots
 subtitle:  Providing a Dynamic Touch to Cobots
-description: ICRA (2022) paper on inertial parameter identification for robots working at the pace of human workers
+description: Paper on inertial parameter identification for robots working at the pace of human workers
 permalink: /fast-inertial-identification/
 nav_exclude: true
 nav_order: 9995
-youtubeId:
+youtubeId: xCb1l5aNe6Y
 ---

-# Fast Inertial Parameter Identification of Manipulated Objects for Collaborative Robots
+# Fast Object Inertial Parameter Identification for Collaborative Robots

 [<i class="fa fa-file-text-o" aria-hidden="true"></i> arXiv pre-print ](https://arxiv.org/abs/){: .btn .btn-blue }

 ### Abstract
-Collaborative robots (cobots) aims to safely work alongside human workers to alleviate the burden of tedious tasks.
-Providing cobots with the capability to infer the *inertial parameters* of manipulated objects can be a stepping stone towards their wide adoption in production facilities.
-To ensure safety, cobots implement kinematic limits that makes existing algorithms prohibitively slow and inaccurate on noisy signals.
-We formulate an optimization problem that can generate a good solution faster than other methods by relying on two educated approximations and by leveraging knowledge of the pose and shape of the manipulated object.
-The proposed algorithm is supported by a number of simulation and real-world experiments that show how it complements existing algorithms by specifically targeting cobots operation regime.
+Collaborative robots (cobots) aim to alleviate the burden of tedious tasks by safely working alongside humans.
+Providing cobots with the ability to infer the inertial parameters of manipulated objects is a key stepping stone towards their wide adoption in production facilities.
+To ensure safety, cobots implement kinematic limits that render state-of-the-art identification algorithms prohibitively slow and inaccurate with noisy sensors.
+Motivated by the literature on safe cobot operation, we introduce Point Mass Discretization (PMD), a formulation of inertial parameter identification that exploits the unique characteristics of cobot motion to outperform existing methods.
+Our method achieves this by leveraging knowledge of the pose and shape of the manipulated object, which is provided by a cobot's perception system.
+Extensive simulations and real-world experiments demonstrate that our proposed algorithm complements existing inertial parameter identification methods by specifically targeting a cobots' typical operating regime.

-### Fast Inertial Parameter Identification of Manipulated Objects for Collaborative Robots
+### Fast Object Inertial Parameter Identification for Collaborative Robots
 #### Philippe Nadeau, Matthew Giamou and Jonathan Kelly
-##### International Conference on Robotics and Automation (ICRA) 2022
+##### Submitted to IEEE Robotics and Automation Letters (2021)

 ## Video
 {% include youtubePlayer.html id=page.youtubeId %}